meinbaumm/grace/README.md

 grace-cli recase files -d test-dir/ -i camel -r
 ```

-Will recase all files un provided directories and files in subdirectories.
+Will recase all files in provided directories and files in subdirectories.

 > Unfortunately, recursively renaming directories is not supported now.